 Warm Brussels Sprout Salad with Lentils and crispy potato croutons is rich in plant-based protein, vegan, and gluten-free.
 Easy to make and delicious to eat.
+Optional method for increasing gut-healthy resistant starch for a low-glycemic meal!

 Jump to: